Thomas Doty – Storyteller

 This was no small task, as you have to traverse class four rapids to get to the story chair.
 But working with an old picture that Grandma Aggie provided, Steve and Tom did find it.
 Of course Grandma Aggie had to see this for herself and after years of protesting Steve finally acquiesced.
 It's not that Steve wanted to keep Grandma Aggie away, he honestly did not want to be responsible for the injury or death of the tribes oldest living member.
 But finally in 2011 at the age of 87, Grandma Aggie prevailed and with the help of several Olympic caliber athletes they planned and executed a course through the river to get Grandma Aggie to the story chair as safety as possible.
 This run is, of course, now called Grandma's Run.

 It was seven years later when we met Grandma Aggie and she is no less formidable now than she was then.
 She drove herself to our location and we all instantly clustered around her listening to her stories.
 However, unlike Grandma Aggie we were not able to go to the story chair as we did our recording.
 So, like the Takelma before the rediscovery, the sacred site was a state of mind for us.

 As we leave Steve, Tom and Grandma Aggie it is interesting to think that by finding the story chair a culture that has been fractured and almost lost, can begin to be put back together again.

 – From the Salmon Nation Radio Blog

-Thomas Doty with Alex Chadwick and Katie Davis at Ti'lomikh.
+Thomas Doty with Alex Chadwick and Katie Davis at Ti'lomikh on August 31, 2017.
 They just finished recording an interview for this episode of Salmon Nation Radio.